Lincoln Historic Site

 Lincoln is a town made famous by one of the most violent periods in New Mexico history.
 Today's visitors can see the Old Lincoln County Courthouse with museum exhibits that recount the details of the Lincoln County War and the historic use of the "House" as store, residence, Masonic Lodge, courthouse, and jail.
 Walk in the footsteps of Billy the Kid, Pat Garrett, and other famous and infamous characters of the Wild West.
 Trace the events of 1878 through the Courthouse and the Tunstall Store, with their preserved 19th-century atmosphere.

 Remarkably, the Tunstall Store contains displays of the original 19th-century merchandise in the original shelving and cases!
-Continue your walk through history by visiting the Dr. Woods House, defensive torreón (tower) for the village, the San Juan Mission Church (you can also enjoy holiday Episcopal and Catholic Mass here), and the Montaño store.
-The Anderson-Freeman Museum features historical exhibits in a timeline starting with American Indian prehistory and ending with the Lincoln County War.
-A 12 minute video about the Lincoln County War and the community is shown throughout the day.
+Continue your walk through history by visiting El Torreón (a defensive tower built by native New Mexican settlers in the 1850s), the San Juan Mission Church, the Convento, Dr. Woods' House, the Montaño store and other historic structures throughout the town.
+The Anderson-Freeman Visitor's Center & Museum features historical exhibits in a timeline starting with American Indian prehistory and ending with the Lincoln County War.
+A 22 minute video about the Lincoln County War and the community is shown every half hour.

 The importance of this community and the significance of the Bonito Valley in the prehistory and history of the Territory of New Mexico are interpreted within some of the 17 structures that comprise Lincoln Historic Site.
 These historic adobe and stone buildings are preserved as they were in the late 1800s and represent the factions involved in the Lincoln County War, 1878-1881.